jrief/django-formset/docs/source/collections.rst

 dragging that handle, the user can reorder the chosen collections.
 On form submission, that new order is reflected inside the list of transferred fields.
 When using a sortable collection to edit a (query-)set of models, it therefore is mandatory to include the primary key of each object as a hidden input field.
-Otherwise it will not be possible to resort those objects afterwards in the database.
+Otherwise it will not be possible to reorder those objects afterwards in the database.

 .. image:: _static/tailwind-sortable-collection.png